History of Bradley Beal in Timeline

 On July 7, 2020, the Wizards announced that Bradley Beal would not participate in the 2019–20 NBA restart in Walt Disney World at Orlando due to a shoulder injury.

-On January 6, 2021, Beal scored a career-high 60 points in a loss against the Philadelphia 76ers, tying Gilbert Arenas' Wizards franchise record.
+On January 6, 2021, Bradley Beal scored a career high of 60 points in a loss to the Philadelphia 76ers, tying Gilbert Arenas' Wizards franchise record.

 2021: Named to All-NBA Third Team

-In 2021, Bradley Beal was named to the All-NBA Third Team, recognizing his performance as one of the top players in the league.
+In 2021, Bradley Beal was named to the All-NBA Third Team.

 February 8, 2022: Season-Ending Wrist Surgery

-On February 8, 2022, Beal planned to undergo season-ending surgery on his left wrist.
-During the season Beal averaged a career-high 6.6 assists per game.
+On February 8, 2022, Bradley Beal planned to undergo season-ending surgery on his left wrist, marking a challenging point in the season despite averaging a career-high in assists.

 February 28, 2023: Season-High 37 Points